gravitational/teleport/docs/4.1/architecture/users.md

 ## User Roles

 Unlike traditional SSH, each Teleport user account is assigned a `role` .
-Having roles allows Teleport to implement role-based access control (RBAC), i.e.assign users to groups (roles) and restrict each role to a subset of actions on a subset of nodes in a cluster.
+Having roles allows Teleport to implement role-based access control (RBAC), i.e. assign users to groups (roles) and restrict each role to a subset of actions on a subset of nodes in a cluster.